kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 \(7\) Any other records specified in the ODA Holder's procedures manual.

-\(8\) The procedures manual required under §183.53 of this part, including all changes.
+\(8\) The procedures manual required under [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md#§183.53   Procedures manual.|§183.53]] of this part, including all changes.

 \(b\) Each ODA Holder must ensure that the following are maintained for five years: